Job hunting opportunity missed?

 Block and Tackle Businesses.
 That's what my father-in-law calls them, regular businesses that aren't going for sexy venture funding, but critical to a functioning economy.
 Businesses that perform a valuable function, and grow on their own revenue more than anything else.

 Starting a sustainable business is like starting any other business in one way: you need some capital to get it off the ground.
 What differs between different kinds of businesses is how much you need.
-With a VC-backed business, often the goal is to make as big a splash as you can.

 I read recently on Dan Shapiro's blog that VCs don't want to invest in profitable businesses, because it means they aren't necessary and don't have the bargaining power to negotiate as good